-1. Introduction
+1. INTRODUCTION

-The increasing use of social media, digital photos and videos has led to questions about when and where it is appropriate to take photos and video in relation to FFV matches and events.
+The increasing use of social media, digital photos and videos has led to questions about when and where it is appropriate to take photos and video in relation to FV matches and events.

-FFV pursues high standards of safety in all aspects of football in Victoria.
-This guideline provides guidance for clubs, players, coaches and managers, and parents and friends, at FFV matches and events regarding photography and video recording.
+FV pursues high standards of safety in all aspects of football in Victoria.
+This guideline provides guidance for clubs, players, coaches and managers, and parents and friends, at FV matches and events regarding photography and video recording.

-This policy does not apply to FFV accredited media personnel, or professional photography or broadcasting matters such as copyright infringement.
+This policy does not apply to FV accredited media personnel, or professional photography or broadcasting matters such as copyright infringement.
 This policy is not legal advice and must not be relied upon as such.

-2. General position:
+2. GENERAL POSITION:

+2.1.
 In public spaces

-- 1. Many people are surprised to learn that in Australia there is generally no law restricting photography of people (including children) in public spaces. - 2.
-As a general rule, photography is not restricted in public spaces provided the images are not: - indecent (ie, taken within change rooms, toilets or other invasions of privacy) or provocative in relation to minors: - b. being used for voyeurism, or for the purpose of recording a person's private areas; - c. protected by a court order (ie, child custody); - d. defamatory; or - e. for commercial purposes (ie, used for endorsement without permission). - 3.
-There are some state or local laws you may be aware of (ie, some beaches have banned taking photos of people), but there is no overall law banning photos (inc of children) in public areas or for football.
+- (a) Many people are surprised to learn that in Australia there is generally no law restricting photography of people (including children) in public spaces. - (b) As a general rule, photography is not restricted in public spaces provided the images are not: - indecent (i.e., taken within change rooms, toilets or other invasions of privacy) or provocative in relation to minors; - (ii) being used for voyeurism, or for the purpose of recording a person's private areas: - (iii) protected by a court order (i.e., child custody); or - (iv) for commercial purposes (i.e., used for endorsement without permission). - (c) There are some state or local laws you may be aware of (i.e., some beaches have banned taking photos of people), but there is no overall law banning photos (including of children) in public areas or for football.